Interdisciplinarity: Historical examples

-There are many examples of when a particular idea, almost on the same period, arises in different disciplines.
+There are many examples of when a particular idea, almost in the same period, arises in different disciplines.
 One case is the shift from the approach of focusing on "specialized segments of attention" (adopting one particular perspective), to the idea of "instant sensory awareness of the whole", an attention to the "total field", a "sense of the whole pattern, of form and function as a unity", an "integral idea of structure and configuration".
 This has happened in painting (with cubism), physics, poetry, communication and educational theory.
 According to Marshall McLuhan, this paradigm shift was due to the passage from an era shaped by mechanization, which brought sequentiality, to the era shaped by the instant speed of electricity, which brought simultaneity.

 Efforts to simplify and defend the concept

 An article in the Social Science Journal attempts to provide a simple, common-sense, definition of interdisciplinarity, bypassing the difficulties of defining that concept and obviating the need for such related concepts as transdisciplinarity, pluridisciplinarity, and multidisciplinary:

 In turn, interdisciplinary richness of any two instances of knowledge, research, or education can be ranked by weighing four variables: number of disciplines involved, the "distance" between them, the novelty of any particular combination, and their extent of integration.

 Interdisciplinary knowledge and research are important because: